raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 };
 {% endhighlight %}

 "Now that we have an iterable, we can transform the iterable of arrows into an iterable of positions."
-The Carpeneter sketched quickly.
-"We'll need some common untilities.
+The Carpenter sketched quickly.
+"We'll need some common utilities.
 You'll find equivalents in a number of JavaScript libraries, but I'll quote those given in [JavaScript Allongé](https://leanpub.com/javascriptallongesix):"

 "For starters, `takeIterable` transforms an iterable into one that yields at most a fixed number of elements.
 It's handy for debugging.
 We'll use it to check that our `Game` is working as an iterable:"